vikascod/Social-Media-API/README.md

 #Functionality

-¸ Used the modern technologies and tools such as Fastapi and Postgresql
+1. Used the modern technologies and tools such as Fastapi and Postgresql

-¸ Authentication and Authorization : Login with JWÎ Token
+2. Authentication and Authorization : Login with JWÎ Token

-¸ Implemented advance feature such as share post, likes and comments
+3. Implemented advance feature such as share post, likes and comments

-¸ Îhey can search an user via name or id
+4. They can search an user via name or id

-¸ Users can Follow and Unfollow another users
+5. Users can Follow and Unfollow another users

-¸ Îhey can see the follow of another users.
+6. They can see the follow of another users.